 All plans include unlimited emails, automation, and segmentation.
 In my

-I feel this is a little too pricey for small businesses.
-There are much
+opinion this is a little pricey as well.
+There are better options for your

-This is one of the best e-mail services if you host events.
+This is one of the best email services if you host events.
 It has the

 capability to manage event registrations.